5 Ways to Create a Cohesive Customer Experience on Social Media

 You also should consider who is engaging with your posts.
 If you’re getting a lot of feedback from other businesses, but no comments from actual customers, you need to reconsider your posting strategy.

 There is a big difference between who is engaging with your content and who you want to be engaging with your content.

-If there is a substantial gap between your expectations and reality, look at your chosen platforms and the times you are posting.
+There might be a substantial gap between your expectations and reality.
+Look at your chosen platforms and the times you are posting.